 The conference concluded with the incoming president’s address.
-Michele Friend shared her personal story and background, as well as her vision for her presidency.
+Michele Friend shared her personal story, background, and vision for her presidency.
 We look forward to her leadership during the 2023-2024 term.

-As family, we celebrated the Kruger Park with a few days holiday after the conference.
+As a family, we celebrated the Kruger Park with a few days' holiday after the conference.
 The park’s animals came out to greet us.
 We also had time to celebrate with Stephany.

 I hope you find belonging in the ISSS community.
 Thank you to everyone who made my dream a reality!

 See you next year in Washington, DC.

 Message from the VP Conference